Blog Search Topics

 Tap in to your networks

 At Monarch Institute, you’ll be taught by experienced and successful industry professionals, so you’ll have access to insight and personal advice from experts.
-You’ll be able to contact them by email or via Facebook with specific questions about career paths and particular job opportunities.
+You’ll be able to contact them by email or one to one video calls with specific questions about career paths and particular job opportunities.
 We’re also directly connected with a number of employers and industry associations, so you have extra resources and leads at your fingertips.
 To top it off, you’ll be studying (virtually) alongside a great group of like-minded students with whom you’ll be able to share tips, ideas and support.

 If you’re keen to chat about your career options, give us a call on 1300 738 955 or book a meeting here and we’ll call you.